parse-community/docs/_includes/js/objects.md

 ### Cloud Code context

-You may pass a `context` that is accessible in Cloud Code `beforeSave` and `afterSave` triggers for that `Parse.Object`.
+You may pass a `context` dictionary that is accessible in Cloud Code `beforeSave` and `afterSave` triggers for that `Parse.Object`.
 This is useful if you want to condition certain operations in Cloud Code triggers on ephemeral information that should not be saved with the `Parse.Object` in the database.
 The context is ephemeral in the sense that it vanishes after the Cloud Code triggers for that particular `Parse.Object` have executed.
 For example:

 ```javascript
 var TeamMember = Parse.Object.extend("TeamMember");